 Coming up a near second is the other popular soup cooking technique: quick boiling.
 Delicious and nutritious clear soups can be whipped up in under 30 minutes using soup stocks and ultra fresh ingredients such as green leafy vegetables, seafood and thinly sliced meats.
 I'm sure most chinese mums and some dads know how to put together a simple egg drop soup or a tofu soup for the family.

 Drying food is a way to preserve them for a rainy day.
-Examples of dried goods include mushrooms, scallops or conpoy, fish maw, seaweed or laver and many more.
+Examples of dried goods include seafood like such as scallops or conpoy, conch, fish maw, seaweed and mushrooms like shiitake, bamboo fungus and many more.
 Their flavours are concentrated and best brought out in a soup.

 The use of cornstarch, potato starch or arrowroot to thicken soup and sauces is uniquely Chinese.
 The most well-known is the hot and sour soup, and the Westlake beef soup.
 A newer trick is to use rice instead of cream or milk for creamy soups.
 Good news for the lactose-intolerant.

 I don't think I would be boasting if I said that the Chinese excel at making noodles.
 Chinese noodles are usually served stir-fried or in soup.
 Wheat and rice are the most popular ingredients but noodles can be made with meat and legumes too.

 Common names include rice soup, rice pudding and congee.
 This is predominantly made with rice in Southern China and corn in Northern China.
 It is perhaps the most unique "soup" and the single most important dish in Chinese cuisine.
 Children grew up on it and we live on it during famine.
 It is an all-round comfort food.

 I know some visitors have difficulties finding my site again.
 If you think my site is going to become useful again somewhere in the future, do stay in touch in the following ways: